 - Peppercorns (black, white, red, or green)

-Other spices may include:
+Other spices may include the following:

 - Allspice berries